 The principal activities of the subsidiaries are set out in the Note 15 to the financial statements.

 The registered office is: 31 Harrison Road, #11-03/04 Food Empire Building, Singapore 369649.
 The Company is situated in Singapore.

-Watch-List of SGX-ST
+The Company exited the Watch-List of SGX-ST on 29 September 2021.